 DOC doubly occupied orbital in reference.
 UOC unoccupied orbital in reference.
 FZC frozen core orbital, doubly occupied in reference and closed in the CI expansion.
 FZV frozen virtual orbital, unoccupied in reference and always empty in the CI expansion.
-ALP singly occupied orbital in reference with α spin.
-AOS α open shell orbital of an open shell SCF configuration.
+ALP singly occupied orbital in reference with $\alpha$ spin.
+AOS $\alpha$ open shell orbital of an open shell SCF configuration.
 BOS β open shell orbital of an open shell SCF configuration.
 GVA first natural orbital of a GVB pair used as reference configurations.
 GVB second natural orbital of a GVB pair used as reference configurations.
-VAL orbital that is unoccupied in the reference configuration and is to be included in the MCC valence space of orbitals.
-MCC configurations This label is equivalent to FZC VBA first orbital of a generalized valence pair.
+VAL orbital that is unoccupied in the reference configuration and is to be included in the valence space of orbitals.
+MCC core orbital of a MCSCF wave function, i.e. it is doubly occupied in all the configurations.
+This label is equivalent to FZC.
+VBA first orbital of a generalized valence pair.
 See VBB for further explanation.
 VBB second orbital of a generalized valence pair.
 A total of 2 electrons at most may occupy one valence pair.
 The triplet coupled electron pair configuration is included in the list of configurations when possible.
 Note that this type of orbital types is more general than GVA and GVB for which two configurations only are created.
-Furthermore the GVA, GVB pair is used only to specify a pair of reference configurations for multireference ICA C1.
-ICR interacting correlated fragment core orbital for fragment -R- MCA interacting correlated fragment valence orbital for fragment A MCR interacting correlated fragment valence orbital for fragment R MCD interacting conclated fragment valence of onal for fragment -D-
+Furthermore the GVA, GVB pair is used only to specify a pair of reference configurations for multireference CI.
+ICA interacting correlated fragment core orbital for fragment -A- ICB interacting correlated fragment core orbital for fragment -B- MCA interacting correlated fragment valence orbital for fragment -A- MCB interacting correlated fragment valence orbital for fragment -B-